viivvip/Thesis-Template/README.md

 # Thesis-Template
 This is an unofficial latex template of University of Macau doctoral thesis.

-The author of the template is the graduate CS PhD student Bo Liu.
+The author of the template is Bo Liu, a graduated CS PhD student.
 The template is free but do not use it for commercial purpose.

 Recommended compiler: Overleaf.